1937–38 FA Cup: Third round proper

-Fourth Round Proper
+Fourth round proper

 The matches were scheduled for Saturday, 22 January 1938.
 Four games were drawn and went to replays.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 12 February 1938.
 There were two replays, of which one went to a second replay.

-Sixth Round Proper
+Sixth round proper

 The four quarter-final ties were scheduled to be played on Saturday, 5 March 1938.
 There was one replay, in the Huddersfield Town–York City match.

 Semi-finals

 The semi-final matches were played on Saturday, 26 March 1938.
 Preston North End and Huddersfield Town won their matches to meet in the final at Wembley.

 Final

 The 1938 FA Cup Final was contested by Preston North End and Huddersfield Town at Wembley.
 Preston, losing finalists the previous year, won by a single goal.
 After 29 minutes of extra time it was still 0–0 and BBC commentator Thomas Woodrooffe said "if there's a goal scored now, I'll eat my hat".
 Seconds later, Preston were awarded a penalty, from which George Mutch scored the winning goal; Woodrooffe kept his promise.